Kayenta Art Village and Historic St. George, Utah

 The historic Dixie Academy

 Originally built to house advanced education, this building has gone through a number of changes over the years.
 You can read more about its history here: Utah Historical Markers: Dixie Academy

 This building is currently used as the St. George Children’s Museum and there is an event center on the top floor, according to what I read online.
 We did not enter the building, just admired it from the sidewalk.

-St. George Tabernacle
+The St. George Tabernacle

-This building originally opened in 1876 as a public works building that hosted church service and court hearings.
+This building originally opened in 1876 as a public works building that hosted church services and court hearings.
 Today this building is used for public events such as concerts and other events.
 Again, we did not enter the building, just admired it.

 Pioneer Park was quite a nice surprise!
-It’s a rather large park right at the edge of town that backs up to red rock area that normally you’d have to be I began to think about several people I know who would really enjoy this park.
-This would be a great way to share the red rocks with young kids, those with mobility restrictions, etc. Everyone can enjoy this park, but sometimes it’s hard for us to recommend activities to those who aren’t able to hike, bike, jeep, etc. Pioneer Park is a great stop while in the area and can provide you with several hours of fun and worth the stop if you only have a few minutes.
-Later in our trip we would come back to visit the Red Hills Desert Garden which is located right next door.
+It’s a rather large park right at the edge of town that backs up to a red rock area that normally you’d have to be I began to think about several people I know who would really enjoy this park.
+This would be a great way to share the red rocks with young kids, those with mobility restrictions, etc. Everyone can enjoy this park, but sometimes it’s hard for us to recommend activities to those who aren’t able to hike, bike, jeep, etc. Pioneer Park is a great stop while in the area and can provide you with several hours of fun and is worth the stop if you only have a few minutes.
+Later in our trip, we would come back to visit the Red Hills Desert Garden which is located right next door.